- Complex Commercial Litigation

-Prior to entering private practice, Matthew attended law school at the University of Miami School of Law, where he graduated summa cum laude, served as President of the Charles C. Papy, Jr. Moot Court Board, was inducted as a member of the Order of the Coif, and received many awards for the highest grade in the class.
+Prior to entering private practice, Matthew attended law school at the University of Miami School of Law, where he graduated summa cum laude, served as President of the Charles C. Papy, Jr. Moot Court Board, was inducted as a member of the Order of the Coif and Order of Barristers, and received many awards for the highest grade in the class.
 He also worked as a Dean’s Fellow and was a member of the Federal Appellate Clinic, where he researched and drafted appellate briefs for the United States Court of Appeals for the Eleventh Circuit.
 Prior to law school, Matthew graduated magna cum laude from Boston College with a bachelor’s degree in history.

 - Successfully litigated several actions for declaratory judgment concerning insurance coverage.

 - Successfully defended actions involving libel, slander, and tortious interference, including resolving one on First Amendment grounds in Florida federal court.

 - Counseled businesses in the political outreach, energy, products, telecommunications, and payment system verticals regarding litigation avoidance and compliance with several statutes that govern contact with consumers.

 - Successfully negotiated supply, maintenance, and other agreements for a steel manufacturing company.

 - Revised consumer-facing terms and conditions for companies in the manufacturing, payment, retail energy, and other consumer services verticals.

 - Obtained favorable settlements for steel manufacturer in several contract disputes.